thelfer/tfel-doc/MFrontUserDays/EightUserDay/Agenda/talks.md

 Finally, the NTFA method, previously used for the same material, is extended to take into account the Pu content variability, and optimized by linearizing the non-linear behavior using the tangent second-order approximation (NTFA-TSO).
-The law is implemented in the MFront format, and tested by using Mtest tool.
+The law is implemented in the `MFront` format, and tested by using `MTest` tool.
 The predictions of the new reduced model are in good agreement with full-field simulations with a reduced number of internal variables.